craftingforchrist/Legal/rules.md

-Last Modified: 28th September 2025
+Last Modified: 28th April 2027

 # A. Network Global Guidelines
 > These rules apply to all Crafting For Christ services.